quicwg/base-drafts/draft-ietf-quic-transport.md

 local address SHOULD retire all connection IDs used on that address once it no longer plans to use that address.

+An endpoint might need to stop accepting previously issued connection IDs in certain circumstances.
+Such an endpoint can cause its peer to retire connection IDs by sending a NEW_CONNECTION_ID frame with an increased Retire Prior To field.
+The endpoint SHOULD continue to accept the previously issued connection IDs until they are retired by the peer.
+If the endpoint can no longer process the indicated connection IDs, it MAY close the connection.

-An endpoint can cause its peer to retire connection IDs by sending a NEW_CONNECTION_ID frame with an increased Retire Prior To field.
-Upon receipt, the peer MUST first retire the corresponding connection IDs using RETIRE_CONNECTION_ID frames and then add the newly provided connection ID to the set of active connection IDs.
-Failure to retire the connection IDs within approximately one PTO can cause packets to be delayed, lost, or cause the original endpoint to send a stateless reset in response to a connection ID it can no longer route correctly.
+Upon receipt of an increased Retire Prior To field, the peer MUST first stop using the corresponding connection IDs using RETIRE_CONNECTION_ID frames and then add the newly provided connection ID to the set of active connection IDs.

-An endpoint MAY discard a connection ID for which retirement has been requested once an interval of no less than 3 PTO has elapsed since an acknowledgement is received for the NEW_CONNECTION_ID frame requesting that retirement.
-Until then, the endpoint SHOULD be prepared to receive packets that contain the connection ID that it has requested be retired.
-Subsequent incoming packets using that connection ID could elicit a response with the corresponding stateless reset token.
+Failure to retire the connection IDs promptly can cause failure of the connection, either because the endpoint closed the connection or can no longer associate these connection IDs with the active connection.

 ## Matching Packets to Connections {#packet-handling}